 Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost.
-For financial assets other than purchased or originated credit-impaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit-impaired (see below).
 For financial assets that have subsequently become credit-impaired, interest income is recognised by applying the effective interest rate to the amortised cost of the financial asset.
-If, in subsequent reporting periods, the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.
+If, in subsequent reporting periods, the credit risk on the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.

-Interest income is recognised in profit or loss and is included in the "Other income and gains" line item (note 8).
+Interest income is recognised in profit or loss and is included in the "Other income and gains" line item (Note 6).